j3-team/j3-php-framework/README.md

 Project is under development, alpha version is not ready.

 # Installation

 For now there is no installer, to make j3 to work, you need to download the source code and put it in your htmldocs folder (/var/www is the most common folder in Linux).

+# License

+j3-php-framework is licensed under the terms of [GPLv3] (http://www.gnu.org/licenses/gpl.html).
+We also include a copy of the license in the file LICENSE.